a8356555/-/README.md

 4. Try to gather more input data. (gather real data or use GAN to generate training images)

 5. Try to implement noisy label related skills from papers.

+# <a name="nl">2.
+Noisy Label
+Moved to new repo https://github.com/a8356555/NoisyLabel/blob/main/README.md